Stay organized with collections

 Create a secure two-service application running on Cloud Run.
 This application is a Markdown editor which includes a public "frontend" service which anyone can use to compose markdown text, and a private "backend" service which renders Markdown text to HTML.

-Troubleshoot a broken Cloud Run service using Stackdriver tools for discovery and a local development workflow for investigation.
+Troubleshoot a broken Cloud Run service using Google Cloud's operations suite tools for discovery and a local development workflow for investigation.
 This tutorial uses a sample project that results in runtime errors when deployed, which you troubleshoot to find and fix the problem.

 Explore use cases, reference architectures, whitepapers, best practices, and industry solutions.